 smoke from the mind’s slow fire.

-I could try to hold ground, but nothing does that.
+I could try to hold ground.
+But nothing does that.

 May’s mouth spills flowers straight out of Botticelli,

-dogwood blossoms offer up their cream –
+dogwood blossoms offer up their cream,

-their rise can roll on into fall.
+their rise can roll on into fall —

 even death’s threshold won’t lock.

-Storm tells a story, sunburst another.
+Storm tells one tale; sunburst another.

 And no one trusts the blue

-that peers through our eyes and cups each breath,
+that peers through our eyes and cups each breath;

-talking fast, spinning time –
+reaching out, spinning in time —

-that sing in the slippery air.
+It sings in the slippery air.

 Travelling, the location gets smaller: